-But strength is not living in the state of perpetual endurance, power, and moral force.
-Strength is discovered in the desperation of hopelessness, it resides in the seasons of grief; it lives in the land of disappointment.
+But strength is not living in a state of perpetual endurance, power, and moral force.
+Strength is discovered in the desperation of hopelessness.
+It resides in the seasons of grief; it lives in the land of disappointment.
 Never are we to allow ourselves to believe the only show of strength is when we dismiss the pain of life.
 It is walking through the pain of life that our strength is created.

 It is foolishness to believe the blows of life that hit will have no impact.
 They will hurt, need time to heal, and will leave scars.
 But we must remember that strength will be found in the process and scars are there as a reminder of the strength you gained.

 When betrayal has come from someone you love, you will learn strength.
-When you lose your job or your financial challenges create an undertow, you will learn strength.
+You will learn strength when you lose your job or financial challenges create an undertow.
 When your child has run headlong into dangerous places with people who you know will bring harm, you will learn strength.
-When you think you have no more to give, on the horizon there will be found strength.
+When you think you have no more to give, there will be found strength on the horizon.

-It does not come easily; it is almost never instantaneous.
+It does not come easily; it is rarely instantaneous.

 Real strength requires time.
 Real strength requires real life.
 Real strength is gained through life’s experience and is perfected when you reach the other side.
-In those days where it feels impossible, I can assure you that in time you will reach the other side.
+In those days when it feels impossible, I can assure you that you will reach the other side in time.

-There is nothing more beautiful than a woman of strength who has already traversed a difficult life road then reaches out to one who is just beginning.
-There is nothing more beautiful than a woman with life scars who cradles another who is receiving the blows that create them.
+Nothing is more beautiful than a woman of strength who has already traversed a difficult life road and then reaches out to one who is just beginning.
+Nothing is more beautiful than a woman with life scars who cradles another who is receiving the blows that create them.

-There is nothing more beautiful than a woman of strength who offers hope because she has found it, to one who is caught in the undertow of finances or job loss.
-There is nothing more beautiful than a woman of strength who will love their child unconditionally even through their questionable life choices.
+Nothing is more beautiful than a woman of strength who offers hope because she has found it to one caught in the undertow of finances or job loss.
+Nothing is more beautiful than a woman of strength who will love their child unconditionally despite their questionable life choices.